Updated on: 11/22/2019

 5. Milepost 88-114, Thurston County

 The state capital Olympia is located in Thurston County, another point along I-5 that sees significant freight traffic throughout the year.
 This stretch of highway — which also goes through Tumwater and Lacey — had 17 large truck accidents during this time period, including two fatalities.

 One fatality involved three semi trucks in a seven-vehicle collision.
 The driver of one of the semi trucks was distracted, causing the crash.
 A 61-year-old man was killed.

 The other fatality happened when a semi truck driver under the influence of drugs — cited for vehicular homicide — killed an 80-year-old woman.

 At Davis Law Group, we give personal attention to all of our clients.
 If you or a loved one has been injured in a truck accident, attorney Chris Davis can help.

 With the help of Mr. Davis, our truck accident clients have recovered millions in verdicts and settlements.
 We will help you fight for the compensation you deserve.
 Mr. Davis and his legal team will conduct a full investigation into your truck accident and work with the insurance representatives involved to try to obtain fair compensation for your claim.

-If you are in need of a Washington state truck accident attorney, contact Davis Law Group for a free, no obligation consultation.
+If you are in need of a Washington state personal injury attorney, contact Davis Law Group for a free, no obligation consultation.
 We are located in Seattle and work only on a contingency fee basis.
 This means there are no upfront costs if we handle your claim.
 Call us today at (206) 727-4000.
 If you prefer contacting our accident attorneys online, you can fill out the form on this page or use the chat feature below.